cksystemsteaching/selfie/book.md

 From then on, the machine executes code from main memory until it is turned off or restarted.
 Right after booting the machine, the code in memory is typically the *boot loader* of an operating system which instructs the machine to get even more code and also data from some external source into main memory.
 However, the boot process of the machine is complete by the time the CPU switches from firmware to main memory.
 Whatever happens after that is up to the code in main memory.
 The boot loader of an operating system, for example, begins the *boot process* of the operating system by instructing the machine to get the remaining OS code into main memory.
 When the boot loader is done, the OS code takes over and instructs the machine to further initialize registers and memory as needed.
 When done, the boot process is complete and the machine is ready to run your apps.

+Why is all this called bootstrapping or booting?
+Well, many boots have bootstraps that help pulling the boots on.
+Bootstrapping goes one step further and refers to the impossible task of pulling the boots on and then continue pulling oneself up by one's bootstraps.
+Bootstrapping or booting a machine is a similar, seemingly impossible task where the machine pulls itself up by its bootstraps, that is, by its firmware.
+The difference to pulling oneself up is that booting a machine actually works.

 Let us now look at how IO is done, in particular how code and data gets into main memory...

 ### Instructions